Step-by-Step Guide | October 17, 2022

 Questions to consider:

 • How many buses are you looking to add to your fleet and when?
+How many of them include accessibility features?

 • What is your current bus replacement schedule and how do you currently fund replacements?